TedHusted/awake/awake.md/awake.md

 Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique, who then looks his way.

-“Deputy Director, in the interest of full disclosure, my sister and her wife are both C-level officers at Pulse.”
+“Deputy Director, in the interest of full disclosure, my sibling and her spouse are both C-level officers at Pulse.”

 “Noted, Dr. Harper.”